jmiba/Aurora-SDG-Publication-Classifier/README.md

 - `http_user_agent` is required and should include a contact email so OpenAlex can whitelist your requests.
 - `semantic_scholar_api_key` is optional but allows the app to pull missing abstracts directly from Semantic Scholar.
+- `google_scholar_enabled` controls whether the fallback scraper runs (`true` by default).
+Set it to `false` if you need to avoid Google Scholar requests (e.g., for compliance or when proxies misbehave).
 - Under `[advanced_options]` you can set `default_from_date` to control the initial position of the publication date slider.

 A sample file is included in `.streamlit/secrets.toml`; update it with your real values.
 If a key is set to `"None"`, the app treats it as missing.